sunnyjhl/S.O.T.V-/README.md

-# Satellite Orbit and Trajectory Visualizer
+# Satellite Orbit and Trajectory Visualizer (SOTV)

 A full-stack web application for 3D visualization of satellite orbits, real-time tracking, and launch trajectory simulations.